Controller and processor - GDPR basics

 Responsible

-The definition of the controller is found in Art.
+The definition of the controller can be found in Art.
 4 No. 7 GDPR.
-Accordingly, the controller is any natural or legal person, public authority, agency or other body which alone or jointly with others determines the purposes and means of the processing of personal data.
-In order to be the controller, you do not have to collect or process the data yourself, but it is sufficient that you determine the purposes and means.
+Accordingly, the controller is any natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+Processing of personal data decides.
+To be a controller, you do not have to collect or process the data yourself, but it is sufficient to determine the purposes and means.

 Who is responsible may be determined by law, but otherwise this is to be understood functionally: The extent to which actual actions are taken by the actor in question must be considered.